3D television: Health effects

-Some viewers have complained of headaches, seizures and eyestrain after watching 3D films.
+Some viewers have complained of headaches, seizures and eyestrain after watching Active Shutter 3DTV.
 There have been several warnings, especially for the elderly.
 Motion sickness, in addition to other health concerns, is more easily induced by 3D presentations.

 There are primarily two effects of 3D TV that are unnatural for the human vision: crosstalk between the eyes caused by imperfect image separation and the mismatch between convergence and accommodation caused by the difference between an object's perceived position in front of or behind the screen and the real origin of that light on the screen.

 It is believed that approximately 12% of people are unable to properly see 3D images, owing to a variety of medical conditions.
 According to another experiment, up to 30% of people have very weak stereoscopic vision preventing depth perception based on stereo disparity.
 This nullifies or greatly decreases immersion effects of digital stereo to them.